urbanekstan/Portfolio/README.md

 SOURCES:

 A) RESEARCH SIMULATION of Methane diffusion through shale rock after fracking.
 CNTs used to simulate microscopic pores in shale rock.
-This was year long research.
+This was a year long research initiative.

    I have videos of the simulation if you are interested.